 You have a brilliant idea for a new business, and you have started to get some traction.
 Now you need a company.
-This article will summarize the steps one needs to take to create a general C corporation in Delaware as of the date of this article.
+This article will summarize a step by step guide that teaches you how to start a Delaware C corporation and file all the necessary documents with the Delaware Division of Corporations.
 You may elect to have a Registered Agent of Delaware complete the paperwork, but this will make you knowledgeable of the process to ensure you have covered all the bases.
 You can also save a little money by doing it yourself.

 Decide the type of organization you want to be:

 If you have no intention of having investors, consider filing your business in the state your business is in first.
 I have a general C corporation in Delaware, but I am based in Maryland.
 As a result, I must pay business fees and file paperwork in both states.
 This is a drawback of this approach.
 However, if you have plans to receive funding from venture capital investors, they will want you to file your general C corporation in Delaware instead of having an S corporation or LLC.
 Here are the main reasons:

 - It’s easier for the investors and it is what they want (their words)

 - Business laws are well established in Delaware, and it is less costly to resolve disputes in favor of the business

 - It is easy to trade shares in a corporation (more difficult in LLC)